PhillHenry/ml_business_process_engineering/hugo/content/blog/tickets_please.md

 - **Audit logs**.
 You need to know who said what and when, especially six months after the product goes live and you wonder why certain decisions were made.

 - **Ticket numbers**.
 Think of this as the primary key for the work, a lingua franca that makes communicating which work we’re talking about unambiguous.
 Disappointingly, not all ticketing systems provide these.
-The popular Miro does not have this functionality at the time of writing.
+The popular Asana does not have this functionality at the time of writing.

 If your ticket system has these two properties then you can get: